Giovannino Guareschi: Published English translations

-Pilot Productions authorised complete English-language edition of Don Camillo stories
+Complete English-language series of Don Camillo stories

 The Guareschi family only discovered after 1980 that the original English language publishers made unauthorised cuts in the Don Camillo stories, only publishing 132 of the original 347 Italian stories.
-After an approach from Piers Dudgeon of Pilot Productions, the family authorised him to publish uncut translations into English of all the original 347 stories.
+These were subsequently translated, and the entire series of short stories published by Pilot Productions.
 The copyright is vested in the family, and the books published so far are as follows: